 BACKGROUND AND BASIS

 Stations 1 through 4 are located in Mohave, Coconino, and Apache Counties, Arizona on that portion of Transwestern’s mainline system extending from its San Juan Lateral junction near Thoreau, New Mexico to the California Border.
 Currently, there are three (3) units at each station for a total of 49,500 horsepower (HP).
 The units proposed to be abandoned are old reciprocating and/or centrifugal units, which were installed in 1959 and 1966 pursuant to authorization, received by orders issued in Docket Nos.
 G14871 and CP63-204-000.
 They are currently due for an overhaul and modifications in order to maintain reliability for current capacity.
 In addition, due to the age of the subject units, Transwestern encounters a longer lead-time to get replacement parts thereby comprising reliability and flexibility of service.
 Transwestern is therefore proposing herein to replace the existing units with new turbine units.
-The new units would require less maintenance activity than the existing units as well as operate more efficiently in pushing more gas through the system thereby opening up new markets while providing a much needed incremental 150,000 Mcf/d to a disrupted California market.
+The new units would require less maintenance activity than the existing units as well as operate more efficiently in pushing more gas through the system thereby opening up new markets while providing a much needed incremental 150,000 Mcf/d to the disrupted California market.

 V.